grewalrehmat/ngux/README.md

 # 🌳 ngux

 **ngux** is a modern, extensible, and enhanced alternative to the classic `tree` command—written in Rust.

+The tree command that I built on was build by dduan here is the repo link -> https://github.com/dduan/tre

-It supports recursive file listing, filtering, JSON output, editor shortcuts, and even file content dumping 📁📄.
+It supports recursive file listing, filtering, editor shortcuts, and even file content dumping.

 ##  Features